ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-Ervin1212/writing/proposals/show_proposal_one.md

 ## 📚 Sample Questions

-TODO: Provide a list of of at least three sample questions that the host will ask the guest.
+Do you know what youre intrested in for like a long term job?
+Provide a list of of at least three sample questions that the host will ask the guest.

 TODO: Provide a justification for why asking this question will achieve one of